Towards Explaining Distribution Shifts: Experiments

 \section{Experiments}

-While in \autoref{sec:simulated-and-simple-experiments} we have experiments on simulated and simpler shifts which can be used to gain intuition on how the different shift explanation techniques work, in this section we study the performance of our methods when applied to real-world data. \footnote{Code to recreate the experiments can be found at \url{https://github.com/inouye-lab/explaining-distribution-shifts}} We first present results using $k$-sparse transport as our method of explaining shifts between toxic and non-toxic comments across splits from the Stanford WILDS distribution shift benchmark \cite{koh2021wilds} version of the ``CivilComments'' Dataset \cite{borkan2019nuanced}.
-We then, we use $k$-cluster transport to explain difference between different groups of the male population and groups of the female population in the U.S. Census ``Adult Income'' dataset \cite{kohavi1996uci}.
-Finally, in the next section we provide a general framework for explaining image-based shifts in high dimensional regimes (\eg images).
+In this section, we study the performance of our methods when applied to real-world data.\footnote{Code to recreate the experiments can be found at \href{https://github.com/inouye-lab/explaining-distribution-shifts}{https://github.com/inouye-lab/explaining-distribution-shifts}.} For gaining intuition on different explanation techniques, we point the reader to \autoref{sec:simulated-and-simple-experiments} where we present experiments on simple simulated shifts.
+We first present results using $k$-cluster transport to explain the difference between different groups of the male population and groups of the female population in the U.S. Census ``Adult Income'' dataset \cite{kohavi1996uci}.
+We then use $k$-sparse transport to explain shifts between toxic and non-toxic comments across splits from the Stanford WILDS distribution shift benchmark \cite{koh2021wilds} version of the ``CivilComments'' Dataset \cite{borkan2019nuanced}.
+Finally, we use distributional counterfactuals to explain the high-dimensional shifts between histopathology images from different hospitals as seen in the WILDS Camelyon17 dataset \cite{bandi2018detection}.